-- compliance with the law and the Company Bylaws; - respecting the principles of sound administration; - the adequacy of the Company's organisational structure considering the aspects within its area of responsibility, the internal control system and the administration and accounting system, as well as the dependability of the latter to represent correctly management-related issues; - the procedures to actually implement the corporate governance rules envisaged in the codes of conduct drawn up by the companies which manage regulated markets or by trade associations, which the Company declares to comply with; - the adequacy of the instructions issued by the Company to its subsidiaries concerning the obligations of disclosing price sensitive information; - the Board of Statutory Auditors supervises the following aspects: (a) the financial reporting process; (b) the efficiency of the internal control system, the internal audit system and the risk management system; (c) statutory audit of the annual accounts and the consolidated accounts; (d) the independence of the statutory auditor or the statutory audit company, in particular, with regard to providing services other than auditing to the company subjected to the statutory audit of the accounts.
+- compliance with the law and the Company Bylaws; - respecting the principles of sound administration; - the adequacy of the Company's organisational structure considering the aspects within its area of responsibility, the internal control system and the administration and accounting system, as well as the dependability of the latter to represent correctly management-related issues: - the procedures to actually implement the corporate governance rules envisaged in the codes of conduct drawn up by the companies which manage regulated markets or by trade associations, which the Company declares to comply with; - the adequacy of the instructions issued by the Company to its subsidiaries concerning the obligations of disclosing price sensitive information; - the financial reporting process; the efficiency of the internal control system, the internal audit system and the risk management system; statutory audit of the annual accounts and the consolidated accounts; the independence of the statutory auditor or the statutory audit company, in particular, with regard to providing services other than auditing to the company subjected to the statutory audit of the accounts.

 When performing its functions the Board of Statutory Auditors takes part in the work performed by the Remuneration Committee and the Committee for Internal Control, Risks and Corporate Governance, in addition to participating in all the Board of Directors' meetings and the Shareholders' Meetings.
-Furthermore, Paolo Domenico Sfameni, a Statutory Auditor was invited to become a member of the Supervisory Body, in accordance with Legislative Decree No. 231/2001.
+Furthermore, Antonella Carù, a Statutory Auditor was invited to become a member of the Supervisory Body, in accordance with Legislative Decree No. 231/2001.